niolabs/docs/docs/monitoring/README.md

 # Monitoring

 After deploying many software solutions, the task becomes monitoring them.
-With the nio Platform, it is easy to monitor the containers that nio instances run in.
-In many cases, this is not granular enough for your needs–there isn't visibility at the nio service level.
+With the nio Platform, it is easy to monitor the environment of nio instances.
+In many cases, this is not granular enough for your needs–there is no visibility of the environment at the nio service level.

 ---